Zeroth-Order Fine-Tuning of LLMs in Random Subspaces: Methodology

 In Sec.~\ref{sec:theroy}, we analyze the effectiveness of this new gradient estimation~(\ref{eq:gradient_estimate}).
 Specifically, Theorem~\ref{thm:oracles-mean} proves the close distance between our gradient estimate~\eqref{eq:gradient_estimate} and the vanilla gradient computed by BP in FO methods, while Theorem~\ref{thm:oracles-quadratic} shows smaller variance and angle error of our gradient estimate in Eqn.~\eqref{eq:gradient_estimate} compared to the gradient estimate~\eqref{eq:mezo_estimate_grad} in MeZO~\citep{malladi2023fine}.
 See more theoretical details in Sec.~\ref{sec:theroy}.

 Then, one can use estimated gradient in~\eqref{eq:gradient_estimate} to replace the gradient in any FO optimizer such as SGD:

 Here we choose SGD as the default optimizer of SubZero.
 Theorem~\ref{thm:convergence} in Sec.~\ref{sec:theroy} guarantees the convergence of SubZero with SGD as basic optimizer and gives its convergence rate.
 The choice of FO optimizers is orthogonal to ZO optimization.
-However, some empirical work indicates that adaptive optimizers like Adam~\citep{kingma2014adam} do not necessarily enhance convergence of ZO approaches during LLM fine-tuning~\citep{zhang2024revisiting, guo2024zeroth}.
-Also, there are other ZO optimizers that utilize stochastic momentum~\citep{jiang2024zo} and second-order information~\citep{zhao2024second} to facilitate faster convergence.
-While SubZero can be applied with other FO and ZO optimizers, we leave a comprehensive evaluation of these approaches for future work.
+Also, some empirical work indicates that adaptive optimizers like Adam~\citep{kingma2014adam} do not necessarily enhance convergence of ZO approaches during LLM fine-tuning~\citep{zhang2024revisiting, guo2024zeroth}.
+So the combination of SubZero and Adam is included in Appendix~\ref{sec:add_results} due to the limited space.
+We apply the primitive ZO approach.
+There are other ZO optimizers that utilize stochastic momentum~\citep{jiang2024zo} and second-order information~\citep{zhao2024second} to facilitate faster convergence.
+While SubZero can be adapted to these ZO optimizers, we leave a comprehensive evaluation of these approaches for future work.

 We compare the memory overhead of SubZero with the existing random subspace method \mbox{S-RGF}~\citep{nozawa2024zeroth} using identical experimental settings, including layer-wise perturbation and matching subspace dimension, with all methods utilizing the SGD optimizer.
 As shown in Table~\ref{tab:memorycompare}, S-RGF's memory usage is roughly four times greater than SGD and 8.8 times that of MeZO~\citep{malladi2023fine}, while our SubZero's memory usage is comparable to MeZO.
-See more experimental comparison on OPT-13B in Table~\ref{tab:memoryusage} of Sec.~\ref{sec:experiment}.
+See more experimental comparisons on OPT-13B in Table~\ref{tab:memoryusage} of Appendix~\ref{sec:add_results}.